 S. No Examination Marks Examination and Evaluation Scheme of Evaluation 60 Semester-end examination (External evaluation) The question paper shall be of descriptive type with 5 questions with internal choice are to be answered in 3hours duration of the examination.
 1. Theory 40 Mid - Examination of 120 Min. duration (Internal evaluation).
 4 descriptive type questions with internal choice are to be answered and evaluated for 30 marks, and the reaming 10 marks are to be allotted for 3-5 assignments to be submitted by the student.
 The assignment marks are to be awarded based on the completeness of the assignment, correctness of the assignment and in-time submission, evaluated for 10 marks and average of the total assignment marks are rounded to the next integer.
-Two mid-exams 30 marks each are to be conducted.
-Better one to be considered.
-Mid-I: After first spell of instructions (I&II Units).
+Units).
 Mid-II: After second spell of instructions (III - V Units).
 2 Laboratory 60 Semester-end Lab Examination (External evaluation) Forlaboratorycourses:3 hoursduration.One External and OneInternal examiners.

-S. No Examination Marks I Examination and Evaluation Scheme of Evaluation 40 30 Day to Day evaluation (Internal evaluation) Performance in laboratory experiments.
+S. No Examination Marks ł Examination and Evaluation Scheme of Evaluation 40 Day to Day evaluation (Internal evaluation) Performance in laboratory experiments.
 40 10 Internal evaluation Practical Tests (one best out of two tests includes viva-voce) 3 Seminar in each of the semesters.
-2 hours /week 100 20 M 20 M cont 40 M pres 20 M rnal Evaluation Marks for Report Marks for subject tent Marks for sentation Marks for Question Answers Continuous evaluation during a semester by the Departmental Committee (DC) 4 Project work Grade A (95%) Grade B (85%) 12 cre dit s 4 External evaluation End Project Viva-Voce Examination by Committee as detailed under sect.
-9. Continuous evaluation cre dit s Internal evaluation by the DC. as detailed under sect.
+2 hours /week 100 20 M 20 M cont 40 M pres 20 M rnal Evaluation Marks for Report Marks for subject tent Marks for entation Marks for Question Answers Continuous evaluation during a semester by the Departmental Committee (DC) 4 Project work Grade A (95%) Grade B (85%) 12 cre dit s 4 External evaluation End Project Viva-Voce Examination by Committee as detailed under sect.
+9. cre dit s Internal evaluation Continuous evaluation by the DC. as detailed under sect.
 9.5